xmichaelx/female-characters-in-video-games/documentation/project_description.md

 Goals
 -----

-We set out to gather available data from internet sources.
+We want to determine what is an overall profile of female characters in video games and how it differs from female profile present in human population.

 Context
 -------